Palakjn03/test/README.md

 # test
-Responsive product carousel to showcase featured products.
+Responsive product carousel to showcase featured products.its for git demonstration